ruihan-dong/Awesome-AMP-Design/README.md

 - *ProtFlow: Fast Protein Sequence Design via Flow Matching on Compressed Protein Language Model Embeddings (**arXiv 2025**)*
     - A flow-matching generative model with AMP generation as a task.

-- *AI-Driven Antimicrobial Peptide Discovery: Mining and Generation (**ChemRxiv 2025**)*

 - *Design of highly potent anti-biofilm, antimicrobial peptides using explainable artificial intelligence (**bioRxiv 2025** | [code](https://github.com/Laboratoire-de-Chemoinformatique/GTM_WAE))*
     - WAE from CLaSS and GTM (generative topology mapping) for antibiofilm and antimicrobial analogs.
 Data preparation is ambiguous.
-- *Unveiling the evolution of antimicrobial peptides in gut microbes via foundation model-powered framework (**bioRxiv 2025** | [code](https://github.com/zjlab-BioGene/AMP-SEMiner))*
-    - The model is the fine-tuned ESM-2.
-Structure clustering and conservation analysis are included.

 - *Discovery of antibiotics in the archaeome using deep learning (**bioRxiv 2025** | [code](https://gitlab.com/machine-biology-group-public/apex-pathogen))*
 - *Venomics AI: a computational exploration of global venoms for antibiotic discovery (**bioRxiv 2025**)*
 - *Design of multimodal antibiotics against intracellular infections using deep learning (**bioRxiv 2024** | [code](https://gitlab.com/machine-biology-group-public/apex_duo))*